2i2c-org/team-compass/finance/strategy.md

 Monthly burn rate
 : `monthly recurring revenue - monthly costs`.
 This is the amount by which our cash-on-hand changes each month.
-  We do not include most grants in [our budget revenue projections](accounting:projections), as these are treated as one-off opportunities to grow our runway.
+  See [our budget projections](accounting:projections) for how we project future revenue using HubSpot deal data.

 Runway
 : `cash on hand / monthly burn rate`.
 This is the number of months at our current burn rate before we run out of funds.